thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/jmespath.md

                 - ConfigMap
       validate:
         failureAction: Enforce
-        message: "This cluster is being decommissioned and no further resources may be created after January 12th."
+        message: 'This cluster is being decommissioned and no further resources may be created after January 12th.'
         deny:
           conditions:
             all: